openmrs/openmrs-esm-draw-app/README.md

 # OpenMRS ESM Draw app

 This is an OpenMRS frontend module for annotating clinical images.
-It is built using the [O3 Framework](https://o3-docs.vercel.app/docs) and leverages the [react-image-annotate](https://github.com/UniversalDataTool/react-image-annotate) library.
+It is built using the [O3 Framework](https://o3-docs.vercel.app/docs) and leverages a custom svg editor.

 Read the related [OpenMRS Talk post](https://talk.openmrs.org/t/gsoc-2023-o3-draw-on-body-diagram-app-project-updates-discussion/39544) for some background on this project.